snoopyr/snoopyr.github.io/README.md

 # [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/)

-This site is built using the Minimal-mistakes Jekyll Theme
+This site is built using the Minimal-mistakes Jekyll Theme.